The Complete Guide to Garden Hose Fittings

 How to Connect a Spiral Hose to a Tap

-Spiral hoses are usually fitted with a crimped 3/4" female threaded connector suitable for a garden tap.
+Spiral or flat hoses are usually fitted with a crimped 3/4" female threaded connector suitable for a garden tap.
 A quick release adapter is available that allows you to connect the hose to a sink tap.

 Spiral Hoses Normally Have a 3/4-Inch Fitting Suitable For a Garden Tap